 She had many gifts and talents; such as, sewing and song writing.
 She blessed many individuals and community organizations with her handmade quilts and throws.
 She wrote many songs, one of which was professionally recorded and performed by the Walden Family, “Jesus Was There.”

 Jhynell leaves to cherish her memories to her loving husband, children, grandchildren, great-grandchildren, uncles and aunts: Ernest (Sarah) Cooper of Miami, Florida, Stella Mann of Lumberton, North Carolina, Delois Govantes of Cairo, Georgia and Sammy (Pam) Cooper of Cairo, Georgia; two sister-in-laws, Diane and Denise Wilson of Hempstead, New York; two devoted cousins, Mildred Hammonds of Whigham, Georgia and Annette Spence of Cairo, Georgia; a devoted friend, Cynthia Higdon and a host of nieces, nephews, cousins and friends.
 She is proceeded in death by her parents, two brothers; God-Mother, Ruthie Lester; Nephew, Ian Cooper, and eight first-cousins.

-To send flowers to Jhynell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jhynell Wilson, please visit our floral store.